-I am a human geographer with specific interests in geographies of elite making and higher education, particularly the relationship between higher education and urban (trans)formation.
+I am a human geographer with specific interests in geographies of education, globalization, and student transition, with a focus on China.
 My PhD study, titled "Glocalised Higher Education Hub in The Making?
 A Case Study of Shenzhen's Higher Education", has a particular focus on the city of Shenzhen (China) aiming to unpack how global higher education unfolds in, and through the urban space of Shenzhen.
-From 2021 to 2022, I spend 12 months doing fieldwork in Shenzhen.
+From March 2021 to March 2022, I conducted 12-month fieldwork interviewing policymakers, university managers and students in Shenzhen.

-My previous interest in elite making derives from my MSc study in Sociology at the University of Southampton, during which I completed my master dissertation, "'Cultural Matching' In Chinese Labour Market: The Case of Elite Firms".
-In the dissertation, I pay specific attention to recruiters' sense of merit in job candidates and provide an original insight on the (re)production of cultural capital within Chinese elite labour market.
-This experience makes me realise the significance of geographies in elite making and higher education in general.
-Before that, I completed my BA in Journalism at the Communication University of China.
+Previously, I had my study in MSc Sociology and Social Research at the University of Southampton.
+My dissertation during the study focused on the elite-making process in the Chinese labour market, for which I examined the 'cultural matching' phenomenon by interviewing employers from elite firms in Beijing (China).
+The finding contributes to an understanding of the Chinese recruiters' sense of merit in job candidates and an original insight into the (re)production of cultural capital within the elite labour market.
+This research experience led me to the significance of geographies in elite making and higher education in general.
+Before that, I completed my undergraduate study in BA Journalism at the Communication University of China.

 My case study on the geographies of higher education in Shenzhen unpacks the changing nature of higher education in China through investigating the case of Shenzhen as a special economic zone (SEZ)… read more

 2022-2023: Funded by Foreign, Commonwealth & Development Office, 'UK perspective on UK-China cooperation in agricultural research and innovation' (Research Assistant, PI Dr Bin Wu)